What does a Copywriter do?

 - Bachelor’s degree in English, Journalism, Marketing, Communications, or a related field.

-- Exceptional writing, editing, and proofreading skills with a keen eye for detail.
+- Exceptional writing, editing, and proofreading skills.

 Is becoming a Copywriter a good career path?